RajBasu24/powerbi-projects/ecommerce-sales/README.md

 ---

 ## ⚙️ Data Preparation
-- Imported CSVs into **Power Query** for cleaning and transformations
+- Imported CSVs into **Power Query** for cleaning and transformation
 - Created relationships between Orders and Order Details tables

 ---